2024 CAMP AMERICA TERMS & CONDITIONS OF APPLICATION & PLACEMENT

 PLEASE NOTE: Prices are fixed until December 1st, however third-Party costs (detailed in the section ‘What is Not Included in the Programme Fee’) are subject to airline and Government revision and cannot be guaranteed.

-a) Payments to Camp America include Application and Placement Services, J-1 Visa sponsorship medical insurance and (subject to country of application) return flight.
+Payments to Camp America include Application and Placement Services, J-1 Visa sponsorship, enrolment in Group International Accident & Sickness coverage arranged for the American Institute for Foreign Study, Inc. and (subject to country of application) return flight.

 a) Third Party costs incurred in obtaining criminal and medical records checks, and costs related to the US Embassy J-1 visa application.

 c) Costs incurred during travel to interview, placement events, orientation, US Embassy and airports.

 d) Fuel surcharges by airlines and departure taxes are subject to change and increases will be passed on to participants.

-d) Transportation costs from arrival airport to camp (which will be via plane, bus or train).
-You are required to take a minimum of $150 to cover your onward travel to camp.
-These costs may be reimbursed by your Camp Director upon production of receipts
+f) Transportation costs from arrival airport to camp (which will be via plane, bus or train).
+You are required to take a minimum of $300 to cover your onward travel to camp.

 g) At the end of camp all participants will be required to make their own way back to New York at their own expense for their return flight.

-f) Additional charges are made for optional items such as Baggage Insurance, merchandise and certain flight options.
+i) Additional charges are made for optional items such as, merchandise and certain flight options.
 These items can be selected if you wish via your on-line Camp America account, which is available to you online following acceptance on the programme.